synyx/tuwat/docs/dashboards.md

 ## Multiple Dashboards

-To have multiple dashboards, add the main configuration to the `config.toml` and create a folder containing more rule files.
+To have multiple dashboards, split the configuration into a main config in `config.toml` and create a folder containing the rule files for additional dashboards.
+These dashboards will appear in the navigation bar named like the corresponding files.

 ### Example